35 of the Best Day Trips from Dallas, Texas: Hiking, Small Towns and More

-Weatherford, Texas is a beautiful small town located west of Fort Worth.
+Weatherford, Texas is a beautiful small town near Fort Worth.
 For hiking or rock climbing nearby, be sure to visit Lake Mineral Wells State Park, which has awesome rock formations surrounding a lake.
 After a morning of hiking, visit The Full Cup for coffee and the beautiful Chandor Gardens to immerse yourself in tranquil gardens full of fountains and waterfalls.
 Weatherford also has a great downtown area to explore, complete with murals, shops and more.

 Canton is a great small town in the Texas Piney Woods if you love deal hunting!
 Be sure to schedule your day trip to Canton on the correct weekend of the month to shop at Canton First Mondays.
 This is the world’s largest flea market and typically occurs on the first weekend of the month.
 Canton First Mondays is the place to find handcrafted goods, clothing, antiques and so much more.
 There are food vendors, farm animals and other activities, so you can easily make a day out of this event.
 Admission is free.
 Downtown Canton also has additional shops and restaurants nearby.

 Just over an hour from Dallas, you can have an exhilarating skydiving adventure at Skydiving Dallas 35.
 They offer regular and high altitude tandem jumps and it’s a great place to go for first time skydivers.